evainlau/pycao/README.md

 This is the pycao modeller.
 In short, this is a tool to
 describe a 3D-scene using
-the povray language, with plenty of simplifying paradigms
+the python language, with plenty of simplifying paradigms
 ( carrying objects in boxes,
 genealogy system, compact mathematical notations,